This document is intended for Moto E (2nd Gen.) and Moto X (2nd Gen.) users

 When the PRL update is complete, open the dialer and dial ##72786#.
 (If prompted, tap Yes to confirm resetting to factory defaults.)
 Your phone may restart.

-Note: Once this step is complete you must complete step 5 or your phone will not work while on cellular.
+Note: Once this step is complete you must complete Step 5 or your phone will not work over Cellular.

 - Update the profile

 This will restore or refresh your phone's Sprint settings; go to Settings > System Update > Update Profile.

 Note: You'll need to be connected to WiFi in order to update the Profile.

 The phone should automatically restart after a few seconds.
 If it doesn’t, then manually restart the phone.

 If the phone is still not able to make or receive calls on WiFi